• Work

 YouTube here!

-Buy prints here!
+Buy prints/merch here!

 From maybe seven years ago, here’s Jeff helping me photograph makeup at my sister’s house.
 Those photos didn’t amount to much, but @emilynoel83 took good pictures of us being a couple. ❤️